 - Add 1/4 cup lime juice, the cilantro and the salt.
 Saute about 3-4 more minutes.

 - Add the veggie broth, water and 2 tablespoons lime juice.
 Simmer 5 more minutes.
-Serve with toppings like the Garlicky Lemon Crema and more cilantro.
+Serve with toppings like vegan sour cream and more cilantro.

 - I roast and sauté with veggie broth but you can also use your favorite oil if you use oil.